Gokuldroid/Gokuldroid.github.io/contents/posts/2020-04-22-show-me-your-projects-graveyard.md

 date: 2020-04-22T14:25:34.217Z
 title: Show me your projects graveyard!
 ---
-Some of us might have come across very crazy ideas throughout our programming career.
-When I started my programming career, I didn't now open source and benefits of it back then.
+Some of us might have come across very crazy ideas throughout our programming career. when I started my programming career, I didn't know open source and benefits of it back then.
 I didn't know the best practices and SDLC etc. I have written some shit code to get the things done.
-I don't even have source code for some of those projects now.
-But still those projects remind me about my progress from a newbie to senior software developer at [Freshworks](https://freshworks.com/).
+I don't even have source code for some of those projects now.I wanted to develop some of these things just to learn even if some opensource version available out there. still I am doing this. but still those projects remind me about my progress from a newbie to senior software developer at [Freshworks](https://freshworks.com/).

 **FLAMES**

 For those who don't know what flames check out this [link](https://www.wikihow.com/Play-%22Flame%22).
 I developed a GUI application using java and I had two input boxes and a button. fairly simple application. but it took me a day to build back then.
 In that simple application also, I faced the null pointer exception for some inputs.
-I didn't bother to fix it.
-It worked very well for my name and all of my crush's name.
+I didn't bother to fix it as it worked very well for my name and all of my crush's name. my job is done.

 ***Tools used: Java, netbeans***